mpostaire/firefox-launcherentry-integration/README.md

 # Firefox LauncherEntry Integration

-Adds download count and progress to any dock/panel compatible with Unity's LauncherEntry specification.
+Adds firefox's download count and progress to any dock/panel compatible with Unity's LauncherEntry specification.

 ## Dependencies